jamesshore/quixote/docs/QElement.md

 * `html (string)` HTML for your element.

 * `nickname (optional string)` The name to use when describing your element in error messages.
-Uses the html by default.
+Defaults to the element ID, class names, or tag name, in that order.

 Example: `var foo = element.add("<p>foo</p>", "foo");`